Rock climbing: Clean aid climbing ("hammerless climbing")

 The arrival of steel pitons after World War 2, ushered in a golden age of big wall aid climbing on the granite cracks of Yosemite (the cracks were then too difficult to be free-climbed).
 In 1958, a team led by Warren Harding made the coveted first ascent of The Nose on El Capitan hammering in 600 pitons and 125 bolts into the route over 47 days; while the ascent got worldwide recognition it was controversial due to the excessive use of aid.
-A famous 1972 essay by big wall pioneers Yvon Chouinard and Tom Frost, called for and end to hammer (and piton) intensive aid climbing and a switch to hammerless "clean climbing", which was adopted.
+A famous 1972 essay by big wall pioneers Yvon Chouinard and Tom Frost called for an end to hammer (and piton) intensive aid climbing and a switch to hammerless "clean climbing", which was later adopted.